annesoflouret/projet-7/README.md

-#Projet 7 Groupomania
+# Projet 7 Groupomania

-Veulliez voir les readme dans les dossiers backend et frontend
+To install the project, please check the README.md in the backend and frontend folder.